Every day more than 30,000 tourists visit the Louvre Museum in Paris, adding up to 10 million visitors annually.

 - Why is Mona Lisa a masterpiece?

-Art connoisseurs consider Mona Lisaa masterpiece because of techniques that Leonardo da Vinci used while painting it.
+Art connoisseurs consider Mona Lisa a masterpiece because of the techniques that Leonardo da Vinci used while painting it.

 The almost forgotten painting technique called Sfumato (Italian for smoke) is a slow process in which the paint is applied in thin layers.

 Leonardo da Vinci painted one layer, let it dry, and then painted on top of it again.
-This procedure was done several times until the masterpiece was complete.
+He repeated this procedure several times until the masterpiece was complete.

 Experts believe it was because of this slow process that Leonardo took four years to complete Mona Lisa.